-In 2024, an EU contribution from the Horizon Europe Programme of EUR 28 Million (50% of total funding) will be matched by a PS contribution of EUR 56 Million (50% of total funding).
+In 2024, an EU contribution from the Horizon Europe Programme of EUR 28 Million (50% of total funding) will be matched by a PS contribution of EUR 28 Million (50% of total funding).
+The total contribution to this pillar will therefore be EUR 56 Million.

-In 2025, another EU contribution from the Horizon Europe Programme of EUR 20 Million (50% of total funding) will be matched by a PS contribution of EUR 40 Million (50% of total funding).
+In 2025, another EU contribution from the Horizon Europe Programme of EUR 18 Million (50% of total funding) will be matched by a PS contribution of EUR 18 Million (50% of total funding).
+The total contribution to this pillar will therefore be EUR 36 Million.

-Amendment 3 of this Work Programme has allocated the following funds to the Call on HPC Centres of Excellence and HPC Lighthouse Codes:
+Amendment 3 of this Work Programme allocates the following funds to the Call on HPC Centres of Excellence and HPC Lighthouse Codes.
+The total of EUR 60 Million envelope remains unchanged:

-- EUR 20 Million of 2024 contributions (Horizon Europe) - EUR 20 million of 2025 contributions(Horizon Europe) - EUR 20 million to be committed as from 2026 (Horizon Europe)
+- EUR 20 Million of 2024 contributions (Horizon Europe) - EUR 18 million of 2025 contributions(Horizon Europe) - EUR 22 million to be committed as from 2026 (Horizon Europe)

-Furthermore in 2026, an additional EU contribution from the Horizon Europe Programme of EUR 40 Million (50% of total funding) could be matched by a PS contribution of EUR 40 Million (50% of total funding) on two calls - the Workflows and Services in new computing environments (RIA) and the Code reengineering in new HPC/AI environments - HPC for AI/AI for HP (RIA) (see below)
+Furthermore in 2026, an additional EU contribution from the Horizon Europe Programme of EUR 40 Million (50% of total funding) could be matched by a PS contribution of EUR 40 Million (50% of total funding) on two calls - the Workflows and Services in new computing environments (RIA) and the Code reengineering in new HPC/AI environments - HPC for AI/AI for HP (RIA) (see below).